Syamer Kutty Abba: Johor Darul Ta'zim

 On 18 November 2017, Syamer signed a contract with Johor Darul Ta'zim.

 In late January 2018, it was announced that Syamer was loaned out to Portuguese third division club Vilaverdense on 27 January for a year-long loan stint alongside Dominic Tan, a fellow player from Johor Darul Ta'zim.
 But it was confirmed in early May that his stay would be a lot shorter than planned.
 An article by FOX Sports Asia concluded that he would return to Johor in June 2018, only having been on loan for six months.

+For the 2023 season, he changed his jersey number to 77 giving his former no. 5 to the captain, Jordi Amat.

 International career

+Youth

 Syamer represented Malaysia at youth levels, playing for the under-17, -19, -20 and -23 levels.

 In October 2017, Syamer received his first call-up to the Malaysia national team for the centralised training as a preparation for 2019 Asian Cup qualifiers Group B match against Hong Kong on 10 October 2017.